W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 ::: details Expanded
 The continuing decision to remain separated is the only possible reason for continuing guilt feelings.
-²We have said this [the continuing decision to remain separated is the only possible reason for continuing guilt feelings] before, but did not emphasise the destructive results of the decision [to remain separated].
+²We have said this [the continuing decision to remain separated is the only possible reason for continuing guilt feelings] before, but did not emphasize the destructive results of the decision [to remain separated].
 ³Any decision of the mind will affect both behaviour and experience.
 ⁴What you want you expect.
 ⁵This [expecting what you want] is not delusional.